One more death recorded in Rugby

-There was one more coronavirus death recorded over the weekend in Rugby.

-The dashboard shows 210 people had died in the area by April 11 (Monday) – up from 209 on Friday.
+The UK coronavirus dashboard shows 211 people had died in Rugby by April 12 – up from 210 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Rugby.